arrowtype/fonttools-intro/README.md

 ## TTFont

 `ttFont` makes it possible to manipulate font binaries “directly” with Python (some conversion is involved to/from font data & Python objects, but it is very fast).
-The basic use ttFont is in a Python script:
+The basic use of ttFont is in a Python script:

 1. Import ttFont with `from fontTools.ttLib import TTFont`
 2. Use it to open a font path `font = TTFont(fontPath)`